-You will find news about our Andlinger Center for Energy and the Environment, formed in 2008 as part of major investments we are making in research on sustainable sources of energy.
+You will find news about our Andlinger Center for Energy and the Environment as part of major ongoing investments in research on sustainable sources of energy.
 Other stories on this site show students taking up similar challenges in research, classes, internships, service projects and entrepreneurial ventures – many of which are supported by the Keller Center.

 As you come to know our school I hope you will share my excitement about the work of our students, staff, faculty and alumni.